-It’s marketed as a baking instrument, but these functions can work for any type of ingredient, obviously.
+It’s marketed as a baking instrument, but these functions can work for any ingredient, obviously.
 For example, after you chop up something like garlic, the scraper can be used to easily transport it to the pan.

 You could even use the scraper to cut or smash some of these ingredients, such as garlic, fresh herbs, or different kinds of nuts.
-Also, like I did in my ceramics class, the scraper tool can be used to clean up a cooking area.
+Also, as I did in my ceramics class, the scraper tool can be used to clean up a cooking area.

-If there are leftover scraps on the counter, instead of sweeping them into your hand, which inevitably always leaves some on the ground, scoop onto the scraper and right into the trash.
+If there are leftover scraps on the counter, instead of sweeping them into your hand, which inevitably always leaves some on the ground, scoop them onto the scraper and right into the trash.
 You would think I’m getting paid to market this tool, but I’m not.

-My family also loves to use the scraper when we are making pastas.
+My family also loves to use the scraper when we are making pasta.
 You can perfectly measure the length of the pasta with the ruler on the side and cut it to the desired length.

 It is also the perfect tool to use for serving.
 It is easy to portion and cut servings out in a clean and fair way.